MathematicGuy/RemoteObsidian/Project Skin/Ci_CD.md

 ### Project: Deploy CI/CD for ASP.NET Core applications to Azure DevOps

-- **ASP.NET Core:** Think of this as a special set of building blocks used to make websites and apps that run on computers.
+- **ASP.NET Core:** Tool used to make websites and apps that run on computers.

 - **Azure DevOps:** A special place in the cloud where people who build these websites and apps work together.
 It has tools to help them build, test, and share their creations.

 - **CI/CD Pipeline:** A super helpful robot that lives in Azure DevOps.
 It can do these things automatically:
     - **Check if new code works:** Every time a builder adds new code (like changing a website's color), the pipeline makes sure it doesn't break anything.
     - **Package the website:** The pipeline puts all the pieces of the website together in a neat package, ready to be used.